Quick start

 Get up and running quickly with rqlite

 The quickest way to get running is to download a pre-built release binary, available on the GitHub releases page.
-Once installed, you can start a single rqlite node like so:
+There are releases available for Linux and Windows.

-$ rqlited -node-id=1 data1
+$ rqlited -node-id=1 data/

+data/ is the path to a directory rqlite will use for storage.
 Once launched rqlite will be listening on http://localhost:4001.

 Docker